All you need to know about enterprise code signing

 - A unique key pair must first be created.
 The key pair is a public-private key pair, since code signing utilizes public key cryptography.

-- Once the key pair is created, the public key is sent to a trusted certificate authority, or CA, which verifies that the key belongs to the owner and returns the public key to the software developer, along with a digitally signed code signing certificate.
+- Once the key pair is created, the public key is sent to a trusted certificate authority, or CA, which verifies that the key belongs to the owner and returns the public key to the software developer, along with a digitally signed certificate.
 The certificate, with the attached public key, confirms the trustworthiness of the developer and any software they create.

 - Now that the public key and a digital code signing certificate have been returned, the code of the software is run through a hash function.
 A hash function is a one-way function which turns the entered text into an arbitrary mixture of values that cannot be reversed.
 This provides a value to compare with when the data is sent to the consumer.